-Do you have employment references ready to share with prospective employers?
-At some point during your job search, a potential employer will request references.
+At some point during your job search, a potential employer will request references and conduct a reference check.
 Typically, it will be when the company is seriously interested in you as a potential hire.

 Who to Ask for a Reference

-Former bosses, co-workers, customers, vendors, and colleagues all make good professional references.
-So do college professors.
-You can use a friend for a reference, as well.
-If you're just starting out in the workforce or if you haven't worked in a while you can use character or personal references from people who know your skills and attributes.
+If you are just starting out in the workforce or if you haven't worked in a while, you can use a character or personal reference from people who know your skills and attributes.

 How to Ask for a Reference